sid995/pdfreader/README.md

 ## Overview

 Introducing "PDFReader" – your gateway to a fluid document interaction environment.
 Our platform offers a streamlined chat interface tailored for PDF documents, empowering users to upload files, initiate discussions, and engage with an AI assistant.
 Leveraging the OpenAI API, our assistant provides contextual responses, enriching your conversations.
 Explore our subscription option to unlock exclusive features, seamlessly managed through Stripe for secure payments and efficient event handling via webhooks.
-Welcome to PaperChat, where document collaboration meets intelligent interaction!
+Welcome to PDFReader, where document collaboration meets intelligent interaction!

 ## Technologies and Frameworks